xtrm0/csd-blog/website/content/2021/collaborative-data-design/index.md

 ```

 Next, we can also perform operations on every cell in a row, like changing the font size of every cell.
 For each such operation, we have three options:
 1. Use a causal for-each operation ([Principle 3a](#principle-3a)).
-This will affect all current cells in the row, but not any cells that are created concurrently (because a new column is inserted).
+This will affect all current cells in the row, but not any cells that are created concurrently (when a new column is inserted).
 E.g., a "clear" operation that sets every cell's value to `""`.
 2. Use a concurrent+causal for-each operation ([Principle 3b](#principle-3b)).
-This will affect all current cells in the row *and* any those created concurrently.
+This will affect all current cells in the row *and* any created concurrently.
 E.g., changing the font size of a whole row.
 3. Use an independent state that affects the row itself, not the cells ([Principle 4](#principle-4)).
 E.g., our usage of `Row.height` for the height of a row.

 <!-- > **Aside.** Note that the for-each loops loop over every cell in the row, even blank cells that have never been used.
 This has the downside of making all those cells explicitly exist in the CRDT-valued map, increasing memory usage.
 We tolerate this since our focus is to pin down the semantics, not give an efficient implementation.
 Once the semantics are pinned down, though, you are free to optimize the implementation.